 If staff are symptomatic when tested

 Algorithm 1: Symptomatic worker—flowchart describing return to work following a SARS-CoV-2 test

 Staff who test negative for SARS-CoV-2 can return to work (see Algorithm 1) when they are medically fit to do so, following discussion with their line manager and appropriate local risk assessment.
 Interpret negative results with caution together with clinical assessment.

 Symptomatic staff who test positive for SARS-CoV-2 or who have an inconclusive test result, and symptomatic staff who have not had a test, can return to work:

-- if a cough or a loss of or a change in normal sense of smell (anosmia) or taste is the only persistent symptom after seven days (and they have been afebrile for 48 hours without medication), and if they are medically fit to return (these symptoms are known to persist for several weeks in some cases).
+- if a cough or a loss of or a change in normal sense of smell (anosmia) or taste is the only persistent symptom after 10 days (and they have been afebrile for 48 hours without medication), and if they are medically fit to return (these symptoms are known to persist for several weeks in some cases).

 All members of a household shared with the individual should self-isolate for 14 days from the day the individual’s symptoms started.
-However, if any household member develops symptoms of COVID-19, they should isolate for at least seven days from the onset of their symptoms, in line with the stay home guidance.
+However, if any household member develops symptoms of COVID-19, they should isolate for at least 10 days from the onset of their symptoms, in line with the stay at home guidance.

 If staff are asymptomatic when tested